Shibodd/assignments-plat-alg-for-as/muner_assignment_2/report.md

 More sane values like 1e-5 just increase the noise and double the RMSE w.r.t the default values.

-Other combinations don't really seem to be any interesting - the ideal parameters seem to be the parameters that have the lowest RMSE when using each sensor indipendently.
+Other combinations don't really seem to be of any interest - the ideal parameters seem to be the parameters that have the lowest RMSE when using each sensor indipendently.